x41lex/ezproxy/docs/LUA.md

 ### `get_packets(callback: (EzpSpawner, PacketData) -> bool) -> nil`
 Waits to get packets, blocking current execution.

-Calls the `callback` every time a packet is recived.
+Calls the `callback` every time a packet is received.
 If the callback returns `true` the callback is removed and this call stops blocking.

 Raises a error if `callback` raises a error.